volkanovska/NER-annotation-with-LLMs/README.md

 Error counts contain the number of times instances of an error class have been encountered in an LLM's output.
 It serves as the basis for error rankings.

+Error counts are available for each individual model.

 In addition to *missed entities* and *perfect matches*, errors of the classes *sources of confusion*, *possible candidates*, *new categories*, and *pure noise* can be obtained by running the scripts count_errors_ccner.py and count_errors_biodivner.py for each dataset respectively.
 At the moment, the script counts errors in full prompts.

 The script counts errors detected in the output of token-based prompts.